-The box was properly supported at its front by a bar able to slide along a machined base and a most useful looking vice, with 4" wide jaws and an open capacity of 4.25", was supplied as standard.
+The box was properly supported at its front by a bar able to slide along a machined base while a most useful looking vice, with 4" wide jaws and an open capacity of 4.25", was supplied as standard.
 Unfortunately, the slots in the table were not of T section, but had plain, parallel sides.
 In the base of each slot was a row of plain 5/16" holes - which enterprising owners were able to tap out and use to bolt workpieces and attachments in place.
+The vertical adjustment handle for the box aas located within the standard cabinet stand, directly under its feed screw.

 The shaper was 32" long, 18" wide, 242 high and weighed 225 lbs.